 Neutered animals also tend to consume more food and to have a reduced basal metabolic rate, both of which can contribute to an energy surplus if food intake is not controlled.

 There are, of course, sometimes other underlying factors as to why an animal becomes obese, such as hypothyroidism and hyperadrenocorticism (Cushing's Syndrome) but almost always, obesity is caused by the equations above.

-Pets owners can be surprised to hear that their pets are overweight.
+Pet owners can be surprised to hear that their pets are overweight.
 Educating pet families what a correct body shape looks like, is just as important as managing their weight.
-That's why the PFMA launched their [Body Condition 'Sizeometers'] (https://www.pfma.org.uk/pet-size-o-meter) for dogs, cats and small animals.
+That's why we have launched our own Body Condition Score Charts for dogs and cats.

-The Pet Food Manufactures Association (PFMA) have body score condition diagrams for owners to use as a guide to their dog and cats body shape.
+Our body condition score diagrams are for owners to use as a guide to their dog and cats body shape.
 When checking the body score condition on a dog or cat, ideally you should be able to feel their rib cage through the skin but the ribs should not be easily seen.

 An ideal diet, then, is one that contains a balance of nutrients to aid weight loss, it will have less fat than normal adult maintenance foods (but still above the dog's basic requirement for fat), and a high-quality, highly digestible source of protein to keep lean muscle mass and reduce body fat.
 This type of food also has a higher fibre level to provide appetite satiety, plus all the vitamins and minerals needed to keep the metabolism normal, even in the dieting animal.